Onam Sadhya Recipes – Onam Sadya 2025

 In Malayalam language, ‘sadhya’ or ‘sadya’ means a ‘banquet.’
 So, a classic Onam Sadhya is essentially a 9-course vegetarian meal with about 26 to 28 dishes that is served on a banana leaf during the Onam Festival as well as other religious occasions and weddings too.

-The Onam Recipes that make up the sadya actually depict all flavours of food, and is savoured by everyone, without any barriers.
+The Onam Recipes that make up the sadya actually depict all flavors of food, and is savored by everyone, without any barriers.

 I have had the opportunity of relishing a full-fledged Onam Sadhya meal, a couple of times.
 In this collection, I have shared Onam Recipes that are made for the sadya during Onam Festival.